-Events can take place indoors or outdoors.
-They could be hour-long performances or interactive workshops, promenades or flashmobs, 15 minute pop ups, improvised interventions or anything else that fits with the vision of the weekend.
-The maximum time slot is one hour, and shorter performances or pop-ups could be repeated.
+Events can be 45-minute performances or interactive workshops, promenades or flashmobs, 15-minute pop ups, improvised interventions or anything else that fits with the vision of the weekend.
+The maximum time slot is 45 minutes, and shorter performances or pop-ups could be repeated.

 This might be your first performance or a chance to present a new body of work.
 You might experiment with a whole new format or give existing work a new spin.
-You could think about how to make your event interactive and engage audiences in new ways, or how you could draw on other art forms as well as your own.
+We want you to think about how to make your event interactive and engage audiences in new ways, or how you could draw on other art forms as well as your own.